Biological Sciences (Zoology)

 Course structure

-We’ll support you to prepare for your future career, whether that is a job or further education, with the option to take either a year in industry or a work experience module to build your confidence in the workplace.
+We’ll help prepare you for your future career with a module on career development, whether that is a job or further education, as well as the option to take either a year in industry or a work experience module to build your confidence in the workplace.

-For your final year dissertation, you’ll dig into a topic that fascinates you.
-This can be done with our research teams or in conjunction with companies.
+For your third (or fourth if you do a placement) year project, you’ll dig into a topic that fascinates you and develop your professional skills through modules across a wide range of specialities.
+Your project can be done with our research teams or in conjunction with companies.

 Student working in a lab